rttn-Mango/OptiMG/README.md

 - The `typeface` used in this project is `Supreme` and the `Fonts` are all inside `public/Fonts`.
 - `Styles/Components` contains things such as `font-faces`, `custom properties`, and also the `css reset`.
 - `Styles/index` is the main css file.
-- If you want to run the `server.js` file on your local machine, you can either change or add the scripts that you prefer or run `node server.js` on the terminal.
+- If you want to run the `server.js` file on your local machine, you can either change or add the scripts that you prefer on `package.json` or run `node server.js` on the terminal.
 - If you want to make changes on the `SCSS` files, you can either install `Live Sass Compiler Extension` on VS Code or run `sass --watch src/Styles/index.scss src/Styles/index.css` on the terminal if you have `dart sass` installed on your local machine.

 ### APIs